Ren's Retirement: Plot

 Stimpy makes a birthday cake for Ren, who returns home after chopping firewood.
 Ren demonstrates his strength by juggling heavy objects and tearing their sofa apart, thinking he is at his prime; he saves Mrs. Buttloaves after she and a bus to The Bronx falls onto the house.
-It is revealed to be Ren's tenth birthday (70 years in human years); Ren, being in denial of his old age, trying to make himself feel better, but his body continuously deteriorates from the excessive strength he had used without this knowledge.
-He forces the cake into Stimpy, who feels unwell from overeating and vomits it all.
-Ren is horrified by his appearance, but could not make himself hit Stimpy due to his muscles giving out.
+It is revealed to be Ren's tenth birthday (seventy in dog years); Ren, being in denial of his old age, trying to make himself feel better, but his body continuously deteriorates from the excessive strength he had used without this knowledge.
+He forces the cake into Stimpy.
+Ren is horrified by his appearance, prompting Stimpy to vomit out the cake in disgust.
+Ren could not make himself hit Stimpy due to his muscles giving out.

 Stimpy tries to feed a senile Ren; Ren, having suffered from suppressed post-traumatic stress disorder, believes it to be an actual battle, spitting food everywhere.
 Stimpy is covered with the food, which makes Ren confuse him with a Colonel he knew; he tries to strangle Stimpy to no avail.

 The next day, Stimpy tries to introduce golf to Ren.
 He hits the ball, hitting Ren twice in the process, only for it to hit Haggis MacHaggis in the head.
 Stimpy lets Ren try golf, with Haggis believing Ren to have maimed him; as Ren does not respond, he pours all of his golf clubs onto his mouth as retribution.
-Stimpy continues to golf while Ren sits aside, noting the beauty of the nearby graveyard while complementing the Grim Reaper as his friend.
+Stimpy continues to golf while Ren sits aside, noting the beauty of the nearby graveyard while complementing the grim Reaper as his friend.

 The duo go to the nearby mortuary, where Stimpy demands a coffin for Ren.
 The Salesman is not satisfied with their budget of 5 dollars, so he orders his assistant Kowalski to stuff Ren in a newspaper and run him over; per Stimpy's demands for a more traditional method, Ren is stuffed into an almond opener.
-Ren is dissatisfied and assaults the Salesman, who reluctantly allows him to bury him in an apartment that resembles a coffin, advertised by Chippendales dancers.
+Ren is dissatisfied and assaults the Salesman, who reluctantly allows him to bury him in an apartment that resembles a coffin, advertised by chippendale dancers.

 A "funeral" for Ren is held, where Stimpy and Chippendales dancers cry while Wilbur Cobb directs; he is similarly senile and cannot direct it properly, but revels in the fact he will outlive everyone else in the ceremony.
 Unable to cope without Ren, Stimpy moves in to the coffin with all their belongings.
 The apartment is buried under Ren's gravestone, where they live a peaceful life, but a worm comes in to devour the duo's innards; the duo barely survive, ending the episode.